drolsen/Alex/README.md

 ```

 # Structure
-While commands you configure on client side are fundamentally different, the configuration structure for both client side and server side is consistent.
-Please note however, some configuration options may apply to only client or server side so please read the features documentation carefully below.
+While rules and methods you configure on client/server side of alex are fundamentally different, the configuration structure for both remains consistent.

+**Note**: Some configuration options may apply to only client or server side so please read the features documentation carefully below.

 #Rules
 In the above examples we define an array of objects called rules as the second argument in our class setup.